 Comparison Photos

-At the end of this post you’ll find a table comparing the dimensions, weight, and other details of each stroller.
+At the end of this post, you’ll find a table comparing the dimensions, weight capacity, and other details of each stroller.

 Pet Gear – No Zip Double Stroller – $290

 The Pet Gear No Zip Double Stroller is the dark green and black stroller on the far left in the comparison photos.
-This stroller rides like a Cadillac, with air-filled tires, a fuzzy cushion, and a storage basket under the carriage.
-With a maximum weight capacity of 90 pounds and carriage dimensions of 26″ L x 19″ W, it could easily accommodate two smaller pets.
+This stroller rides like a Cadillac, with air-filled tires, a fuzzy cushion, and a storage basket under the carriage, and also features a paw rest.
+With a maximum weight limit of 90 pounds and carriage dimensions of 26″ L x 19″ W, it could easily accommodate two smaller pets.

 For maneuverability and comfort – both Ty’s and ours – this was our top dog stroller choice.
 Having four tires in a triangular configuration gives the stroller maneuverability and stability no matter the surface.
 And being able to close the canopy securely without a zipper is a nice feature.
 This stroller also comes with a cup holder, rain cover, and tire pump.